kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

   <body>
     <orbit-reviewarea color="blue">
       <orbit-prompt
-        question="Why does effective altruism matter?"
+        question="Why does *effective* altruism matter?"
         answer="Some charities help 100 or 1,000 times as many people as others, when given the same amount of resources.
 By thinking carefully, we can help alot more. "
       ></orbit-prompt>
       <orbit-prompt
-        question="Is Effective Altruism tied to a few cause areas or solutions?" answer="Effective Altruism is about a way of thinking, and not about any particular solution to a problem.
+        question="Is effective altruism tied to a few cause areas or solutions?" answer="Effective altruism is about a way of thinking, and not about any particular solution to a problem.
 EAs have worked on projects that range from funding the distribution of 200 million malaria nets, to academic research on the future of AI, to campaigning for policies to prevent the next pandemic."
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>